WebAssembly/memory-control/proposals/memory-control/Overview.md

 While dynamically adding/removing memories is a key use case, for C/C++/Rust programs operate in a single address space, and library code assumes that it has full access to the single address space, and can access any memory.
 With multiple memories, we are introducing separate address spaces so it’s not clear what overhead we would be introducing.

 Similarly, read-only memory is not easy to differentiate in the current model when all the data is in a single read-write memory.

+#### How does this work in the presence of multiple threads?

+In applications that use multiple threads, what calls are guaranteed to be atomic?
+On the JS side, what guarantees can we provide for Typed array views?